Is it legal for a nanny to be employed by a family office?

 What is a family office?

 The first step to understanding the difference between being employed by a family and family office employment is to understand the purpose of a family office.
-A family office may be an advisory firm that focuses on private wealth management or a separate legal entity that has been created to manage often multi-generational families and they wealth.
+A family office may be an advisory firm that focuses on private wealth management or a separate legal entity that has been created to manage often multi-generational families and their wealth.
 They offer end-to-end solutions for ultra-high-worth families that encompass everything from investment strategy and budgeting to time and household staff recruitment and management.
 A family office will have lawyers, accountants, insurance professionals, and other specialists on staff ready to serve their clients.
 These clients’ private life styles often mirror the complexity of a medium or larger company, thus requiring a management team.

 What are the benefits of the family office?